YasmineBB/curated/README.md

 ## Agile Development

-I used agile development to help me plan and manage my time more effectively.
+I used agile development methodology to help me plan and manage my time more effectively and to ensure that I delivered the tasks I needed to in each sprint.
 This was the second time applying it, my previous fourth project being the first, and I feel as though I utilised it in a much more effective way.

-I used GitHub projects to build the board.
+I used GitHub projects to build the kanban board.
 I created issues for the user stories and each issue was given a Milestone and Labels to help.

 This is my projects board around the start of my project: